SCHOOL UNIFORM INFORMATION 2024-2025

 Coats: Coats and jackets may not be worn in school at all during the school day.
 If coats or jackets are left unattended anywhere in the building, they may be taken by school personnel and claimed at the Reception Area by the student.

-Shoes: Shoes must be closed-toe and closed-heel.
+Shoes: Shoes must be closed-toe and closed-heel when in uniform and on Special Dress Days.
 Mule, slide and slipper type shoes may not be worn.
 Boots may be worn only during the months of November – March (subject to be adjusted with inclement weather).
 No Birkenstock clogs, Crocs, UGG slippers.
-Examples of appropriate shoes for the 2023-24 school year are: sneakers, loafers, mary janes, oxfords, boat shoes/Sperry.
+Examples of appropriate shoes for the 2024-25 school year are: sneakers, loafers, mary janes, oxfords, boat shoes/Sperry.

 Special Dress Days: Special dress days for holidays, liturgies (when announced) or other special events should be viewed as dress-up days rather than dress-down days.
-On a student’s birthday, they may also dress in Special Dress Day attire; a birthday sticker must be picked up from the Reception Area at the beginning of the day and visibly worn all day.
 Attire must be appropriate for school.
 It is inappropriate to expose cleavage, mid-section, or hips.
+No crop tops.
 Ripped clothing, jeans, pajama pants, sweatpants, casual shorts, camis and strapless tops are not allowed.
-Dress shorts may be worn long as long as they are fingertip length or longer.
+Dresses, skirts and dress shorts must be fingertip length or longer.
 Leggings or yoga pants may not be worn as stand-alone pants, only as an accessory to a dress or skirt.
 If this policy is violated the student will be given a uniform to wear for the day and will receive one detention.

 Spirit Attire Days: One day each month (usually the first Friday) will be designated Mercy Spirit Attire Day.
 On these days students will be permitted to wear a Mercy shirt.
 Mercy accessories (hats, scarves, etc.) are also allowed.
 Students must be in uniform on the bottom (uniform skirt/pants, leg wear and shoes).